FlorianFrank/petalinux_standalone_setup_guide_zcu102/README.md

         - Device Tree Blob: Binary description of the hardware like processors and peripherals required fo rthe kernel to understand the specific board configuration
         - Initramfs (optional): temporary root file system loaded into the memory and used for kernel during boot before actual root filesystem is mounted.

-To copy these files you can use a simple cp command or you can execute our script:
+To copy these files, you can either use the `cp` command manually or execute our provided script:

 ```bash
 $ ./create_sd_card.sh